-Through this White Paper and other activities, the Editorial Policy Committee aims to open dialogue about ethical publishing practices, inform those involved in the editorial process, and foster informed decision-making by editors.
-We intend to work with other professional organizations to shape the scientific journal environment so the integrity of our publications is upheld.
-With the understanding that what may be appropriate for one discipline or organization may not be so for another, the White Paper intends to inform and guide rather than direct.
-Where there is more published information available from the biomedical community on some of the topics in this paper, more references or examples in those areas are given.
+Through this White Paper and other activities, the Editorial Policy Committee aims to open dialog about ethical publishing practices, inform those involved in the editorial process, and foster informed decision making by editors.
+We intend to work with other professional organizations to shape the scientific journal environment so that the integrity of our publications is upheld.
+With the understanding that what may be appropriate for one discipline or organization may not be so for another, the intention of the White Paper is to inform and guide rather than to direct.
+Where there is more published information available from the biomedical community on some of the topics in this paper, more references or examples in those sections are given.
 However, our intention is to provide information that is useful to all sciences.

 Please help us to keep this living document current by pointing out areas that need to be expanded or updated.
 We will build on the work of this White Paper through the continued work of the committee and member contributions.
 Please send comments and suggestions to CSE@councilscienceeditors.org and include “Editorial Policy Committee” in the subject line.

 (Authorship: Kelly Hadsell took the lead in revising this section for the May, 2018 update on behalf of the CSE Editorial Policy Committee.
 Diane Scott-Lichter took the lead in writing this section of the white paper on behalf of the CSE Editorial Policy Committee.
 Heather Goodell revised this section for the 2009 Update.
 Kristi Overgaard revised this section for the 2012 Update.
 Members of the Editorial Policy Committee and the CSE Board of Directors reviewed and commented on it.)